libriscv/libriscv/docs/INTEGRATION.md

 The engine subfolder is adding libriscv [here](https://github.com/fwsGonzo/rvscript/blob/master/engine/CMakeLists.txt#L46).

 Note that you can also install libriscv through packaging, eg. `libriscv` on AUR.

+## Machine Options

+The Machine constructor has many options, and we will go through each one.

+> memory_max
+- Set the maximum amount (upper limit) of memory a guest program can consume.
+Inside this memory a guest program can do anything it wants to, however it may never access memory outside of this area.

+> stack_size
+- Set the initial stack size for the main thread.
+This is a simple mmap allocation.
+Think of it as `stack = machine.memory.mmap_allocate(stack_size)`.
+It does not extend guest memory, nor does it touch memory.

+> cpu_id
+- A largely unused setting that sets the Machine's current CPU id.
+Used only by the experimental multi-processing feature.

+> load_program
+- When true, the binary provided to Machine will be loaded as an ELF program.
+Default: true.

+> protect_segments
+- When true, the protection bits in the ELF segments of a loaded ELF program will be applied to the pages they are loaded to.
+Default: true.

+> allow_write_exec_segment
+- Allow loading a segment with write+execute at the same time.
+Default: false.

+> enforce_exec_only
+- Only allow execute-only segments.
+An executable segment with read- or write-permissions will cause an exception, preventing construction.
+Default: false.

+> ignore_text_section
+- Some programs have executable code outside of the .text section, which is unfortunate.
+Setting this to true allows loading these programs.
+Default: false.

+> verbose_loader
+- Verbose logging to stdout when loading a program.
+Default: false.

+> minimal_fork
+- When forking a Machine into another, do not loan any pages, leaving the new fork blank.
+In order for the new machine to work, pages must now be loaned on-demand using callbacks.
+Default: false.

+> use_memory_arena
+- Pre-allocate all guest memory using mmap.
+All pages will be backed by the arena, making guest memory sequential and improving performance.

+> use_shared_execute_segments
+- Share matching execute between all machines automatically.
+Thread-safe.
+Default: true.

+> default_exit_function
+- When making calls into the VM, an exit function is created by default that stops the machine.
+It is possible to override this with your own.

+> page_fault_handler
+- A callback which gets called when the Machine needs memory for a certain address.
+This facilitates sharing, custom arenas, avoiding zeroing memory and so on.
+A default page fault handler is normally created that constructs pages backed by the arena (if enabled) or simple memory allocations.

+> translate_enabled
+- Binary translation yields performance improvements to individual execute segments.
+For example, a dynamic executable might have 3 execute segments (1. the dynamic linker, 2. libc, 3. your program).
+When _libriscv_ is configured with binary translation, and whenever a new execute segment is about to be executed on, it will try to look for an existing translation first.
+In order to match with an existing translation, the hash of the translation must match both the emulators configuration and the execute segment it was produced from.
+When enabled, _libriscv_ will use binary translation according to these rules:
+1. If `translate_enable_embedded` is enabled, and embedded binary translation has self-registered, use this first, if there is a matching execute segment hash.
+This translation is never loaded in the background, and is applied instantly.
+It is the most efficient translation, anIfd supports all platforms (even those without dynamic linking).
+2. If no embedded translation is found, attempt to load a translation from a shared object.
+This is done by checking the file system for a filename built from `translation_prefix` and `translation_suffix`.
+Once found, it is dynamically loaded and applied.
+It is applied instantly and is never loaded in the background.
+3. If no translation was loaded and libtcc is enabled, perform binary translation using libtcc right now.
+4. If `translate_invoke_compiler` is enabled, and there are no translations to be found, one can be generated using a system compiler.
+This is done by compiling the C99 binary translation using the CC environment variable.
+After the compilation finishes, it will be loaded and applied.
+5. If `translate_background_callback` is set, background compilation can be performed from the user-provided callback.
+After background compilation is completed, the results are loaded and live-patched in a thread-safe manner.
+6. If `translation_cache` is enabled, the final shared object will be kept in the file system, so that it may be reused later.
+Default: true

+> translate_trace
+- When enabled, trace information is generated during binary translation execution.
+Very spammy.
+Default: false

+> translate_timing
+- When enabled, verbose timing information will be printed to stdout during the binary translation process, showing the time spent in each sub-system.
+Default: false

+> translation_use_arena
+- When enabled, the binary translator will make use of the memory arena.
+Default: true

+> translate_ignore_instruction_limit
+- When enabled, instruction counting is not performed during binary translation, and execution can only stop using another external method.
+This slightly improves performance.
+Default: false

+> cross_compile
+- A vector of cross-compilation methods.
+Each method is invoked during binary translation, as needed.
+If an output already exists, skip.
+A method can be to produce embeddable source files, while another method can be a cross-compiler invocation.
+Windows-compatible MinGW .dll's can be cross-compiled from Linux.

 ## Compiling a RISC-V program